Web article banners (34)

 At the same time, evidence shows fertility is unlikely to return to past levels.
 Even if a country were to experience an unprecedented fertility rebound, it would take many decades to see the workforce or population grow again.
 Thus, societies must actively adapt rather than try to restore the past.
 Preparing for aging means strengthening pension and health systems, extending healthy working lives, investing in innovation and productivity, and expanding labor markets to engage groups typically underrepresented in paid work, including women, people with disabilities, older adults, and immigrants.
 Population aging is inevitable, but with adaptation, societal decline is not.

-Reporting Frontiers: Rethinking the Fertility Story
+Reporting Frontiers for Journalists: Rethinking the Fertility Story

 Too often, discussions about fertility decline center on the same tired question—“How do we get women to have more children?”—and end up with the same predictable answers.
 But there’s a much richer story to tell.
-Around the world, new and overlooked ideas are emerging that can help families of all kinds thrive and help societies adapt to demographic change.
-Fresh angles to explore might include:

 • In rapidly aging countries, are there governments that are reimagining pensions and health systems to build more resilient economies?